How Long Is AP Macroeconomics and Who Can Take It?

 What's on the AP Macroeconomics Exam?

 The AP Macroeconomics exam evaluates your knowledge of the fundamental concepts of economic systems and how they work as functional units.
 The test covers national income, banking, inflation, unemployment, and economic policies.
 Test performance is also measured by how well you understand economic situations and predict outcomes based on statistics, graphs, and charts.
+Here is a quick summary of the AP Macro exam:

 The AP Macro exam consists of questions based on the six units you'll learn in the AP Macro course.
 As you journey through each unit, you'll come across four key concepts or big ideas that recur throughout the course.
 Each unit also teaches you skills that will help you succeed in the exam.
 Let's look at what these big ideas and units are, followed by the list of course skills: